 Breakdowns in routine cyber hygiene have resulted in several recent security breaches at online retailers.
 CISOs, CIOs, and board members are, therefore, coming to understand that basic infrastructure and security protocols must be upheld to protect the business from cyber criminals and threats.

-Basic hygiene includes understanding where the most valuable assets reside, deprovisioning legacy assets, configuring the system with key security settings, and making sure the environment is properly patched and updated.
+Basic hygiene includes understanding where the most valuable assets reside, deprovisioning legacy assets, configuring the system with key cybersecurity settings, and making sure the environment is properly patched and updated.

 Unfortunately, these seemingly simple practices are tedious and difficult to maintain, often overlooked by the latest, greatest security solutions that promise to keep your business safe.